TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

 .. container:: table-row

    Property

+         .. _stdwrap-postuserfunc:

          postUserFunc

    Data type
          function name

    Description
-         Calling a PHP-function or method in a class, passing the current content to the function as first parameter and any properties as second parameter.Please see the description of the cObject USER for in-depth information.
+         Calling a PHP function or method in a class, passing the current content to the function as first parameter and any properties as second parameter.
+Please see the description of the cObject USER for in-depth information.

          **Example:**